-All of the people in the examples earlier can get support through the NDIS to achieve their goals.
+The young people in the examples above can all get support through the NDIS to achieve their goals.

 It is important that you know what your goals are.
 You will need to be clear about what your goals are during your NDIS planning meeting.